ebimodeling/model-drivers/met/isimip/README.md

 Using isimipCondition.pl

-The perl script "isimipCondition.pl" allows the user to create a single netcdf file for a given scenario and model.
-The operation is split into  5 actions as some of the steps, particularly append may take some time.
+The perl script [`bin/isimipCondition.pl`](bin/isimipCondition.pl) allows the user to create a single netcdf file for a given scenario and model.
+The operation is split into five actions:

+1. list: lists files to be concatenated
+2. concatenate: combines variables together
+3. reorder / append: combines years into a single file record
+4. convert: converts units
+5. rename: renames variables

 The location  of the source nc files (for each scenario) and final target dirctory are detailed in the file bin/myConfig.pm.

-Below is a single var as detailed in the myConfig.pm.
+Below is a single var as detailed in the file [bin/myConfig.pm](bin/myConfig.pm).

 ```
 'pr' => {                           # abbreviation as used in the vars flag